 API Reverse Engineering and Web Scraping

 There are many articles written on Web Scraping and Reverse Engineering of Web APIs.
-Unfortunately, many of them are misguided, resort to browser automation, or are trying to sell you a product to solve a contrived problem.
+Unfortunately, many of them are misguided and immediately resort to browser automation, or are trying to sell you a product to solve a contrived problem.

 My goal is to try and filter out the noise.
-To clearly illustrate — at varying levels of abstraction — the process of reverse engineering a Web API for the purposes of efficiently extracting data, while also explaining the common problems faced, and solutions to these problems.
+To clearly show simple examples of "reverse engineering" a Web API for the purposes of efficiently extracting data.

 Misconceptions/Avoiding Common Mistakes

-2. Be wary of paid/freemium services that offer innovative approaches to web scraping.
-You can almost always do it yourself for free.
+- Be wary of paid services that offer "innovative" approaches to web scraping.
+You can always do it yourself for free.

-4. If you see CAPTCHAs, do not immediately assume you need to start paying for captcha solving services.
-Following the guidleines detailed in this article will allow you to avoid CAPTCHAs in many cases (with some exceptions).
+- If you encounter CAPTCHAs, do not immediately assume you need to start paying for captcha solving services.
+Following the guidleines detailed in this article will allow you to avoid CAPTCHAs in many cases.

 Anatomy of a Network Request